An Origin Story¶

 Blender uses the Python programming language for scripting.
 With Python, you can customize the behavior of Blender, extend its functionality, and, more importantly, control the game engine.
 Knowing how to program is not a requirement for using Blender, but knowing Python will make you a far more capable game-maker.

 The year 2012 marked the tenth anniversary of Blender going open source.
-During these 10 years of open source development, more than 150 people have contributed something to the source code, totaling 50,000 contributions (“commits,” in SVN techno-jargon), averaging nearly 30 commits every day over the past year.
-Needless to say, the program has improved much over the years, and it shows no sign of slowing down.
-The image below shows the Blender development statistics gathered from the official SVN repository including Blender trunk all its branches.
+During these 10 years of open source development, more than 150 people have contributed something to the source code, totaling 50,000 contributions (“commits,” in GIT techno-jargon), averaging nearly 30 commits every day over the past year.
+Needless to say, the program has improved much over the years, and it shows no sign of slowing down when it reaches almost to the twentyth anniversary.
+The image below shows the Blender development statistics gathered from the official GIT repository including Blender trunk all its branches.

 Blender vs UPBGE¶

 You already know that Blender is an open source 3D software that is capable of modeling, animation, rendering, compositing, and producing a game all in one package.
 Let’s analyze the term “open source 3D software”: “Open source 3D software” means that Blender’s source code is available for anyone to access and modify.
 The most obvious advantage to open source software is that as an artist, you can use Blender for free, for non-commercial as well as commercial work.
 As a developer, you are allowed to modify Blender in any way you want to suit your specific needs.
 But open source does not mean that anyone can make changes to the Blender code without approval.
 Blender is licensed under the GNU Public License v2 (GPL2).
 In a nutshell, it means that Blender can be copied, modified, and if re-shared, the changes in the source code have to be available and licensed in an equivalent license.